kunalpal97/Math4you/README.md

-# MathQuest: Interactive Quiz Game
+# Math4you : Interactive Quiz Game

 An interactive math learning platform designed to make arithmetic fun and engaging for kids through interactive quizzes and games.